neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

 2. Enter the **login credentials**.
 For credentials, please see the environment details tab on the lab guide.

-3. Once the portal opened completely, click on **All services** on the left portal menu and select storage accounts
+3. Once the portal opens completely, click on **All services** on the left portal menu and select storage accounts

     ![image](../media/str1.png)

-4. On the storage accounts page please select **Create**.
+4. On the storage accounts page, please select **Create**.

     ![image](../media/str2.png)

 5. Create a Storage account page will open.
 You can see the options for your new storage account are organized into tabs in the Create a storage account page.

 6. Basic tab shows a standard configuration of the basic properties for a new storage account.
-On the **Basics tab**, select the subscription, if the default subscription is not using, then select the **resource group**.
+On the **Basics tab**, select the subscription, if the default subscription is being used, then select the **resource group**.

-7. For Storage account name option please provide any name with small letter alphabets and numbers.
+7. For Storage account name option, please provide any name in small case and numbers.

 8. Select the **Region** option as **East US**